-In 2019, a partnership was developed between the College Advising Corps (CAC) and the University of California, Santa Barbara’s (UCSB’s) Office of Education Partnerships (OEP).
-This partnership was fostered by the UC Office of the President and UC Berkeley’s Destination College Advising Corps (DCAC) program.
-As of fall 2019, the UCSB Pathways to College program has transitioned into the UCSB DCAC.
+In 2019, a partnership was developed between the College Advising Corps (CAC) and UC Santa Barbara’s Office of Education Partnerships (OEP).
+This partnership is fostered by the UC Office of the President and UC Berkeley’s Destination College Advising Corps (DCAC) program.

-The UCSB College Advising Corps has adopted the UC Berkeley DCAC program model and is working with a cohort of UCSB’s Mathematics, Engineering, Science Achievement (UCSB MESA) students at our school sites throughout Santa Barbara and Ventura counties.
-In our initial year, the UCSB DCAC program has placed a college adviser in five school sites across three school districts where we have a UCSB MESA program.
+The UCSB College Advising Corps adopted the UC Berkeley DCAC program model and engages a cohort of UCSB’s Mathematics, Engineering, Science Achievement (UCSB MESA) students at our school sites.

-DCAC aims to increase college access and preparation for low-income, first-generation and underrepresented high school students by providing college preparation workshops for students and families and one-on-one advising opportunities.
+DCAC aims to increase college access and preparation for low-income, first-generation and underrepresented high school students.
+DCAC’s purpose is to ensure all students are prepared to apply to college, have the opportunity to attend college, and are aware of all the post-secondary education options available to them.
 Students are connected with a highly trained, recent college graduate who is placed at their school site full-time as a College Adviser Fellow.